2023 Uruguayan Primera División season

+Liverpool won their first league title at the end of the season, defeating Peñarol in the finals by a 3–0 aggregate score.
+Nacional were the defending champions.

 Format

 On 19 October 2022, the Primera División clubs voted to keep the format used in the previous season for 2023, with single round-robin Apertura and Clausura tournaments, a Torneo Intermedio played between these tournaments with the 16 teams divided into two groups of eight, and a three-team championship playoff between the winners of the Apertura and Clausura tournaments and the best team in the season's aggregate table, which gets a bye to the finals.
 The League Council of the Uruguayan Football Association presented a proposal to switch the order of the Apertura and Intermedio tournaments, so that the Intermedio (rebranded as Torneo Inicial in the proposal) would be played at the beginning of the season followed by the Apertura tournament during the winter months.
 However, the clubs did not accept the proposal and the season will be played in a similar way to the previous ones.